tylerharter/cs320/s21/p2/README.md

 print(data_reader.paths) # in alphabetical order!
 ```

-Your reader needs to work with large files.
-This means it cannot read
-all the lines to a list, or to a DataFrame (there may not be enough
-memory!).
-Instead, you'll write methods that `yield` rows/lines one
-at a time.

 Your reader will have two methods: `lines` and `csv_iter`.
 They can
 be used as follows: